 (3) The Committee has power, subject to the approval of the Minister and on such terms and conditions as the Minister may determine, to invite any person to act in an advisory capacity to the Committee in relation to any or all aspects of the functions of the Committee, but any such person shall not be entitled to a vote in the Committee.

-[Section 30 amended by No. 24 of 1990 s.
+[Section 30 amended: No. 24 of 1990 s.
 123.]

 31. Deputies